ehalpern/macwire-config/README.md

   lazy val searchService = wire[SearchService]
 }
 ```
-Mix `Config.Wiring` into the main wiring definition to make configuration values available for injection.
+You must mix `Config.Wiring` into your main wiring definition to make configuration values available for injection.

 ##### Define the service
 ```